What is a project roadmap? Best practices for project managers

 Resource allocation and budget

-Important milestones and high-level deadlines
+Important phases, milestones, and high-level deadlines

 Jump ahead to any section: